 During setup it is recommended that you have all original remotes for the devices you are connecting to Control Center.
 Depending on the device, however, it may not actually be necessary.
-Try going through setup and see if it is needed.
+Try going through the setup and see if it is needed.

 In some cases, you may even have another remote that allows control of your device (i.e. your cable box remote may control power/volume for your TV).
 If this is the case, you may be able to use this remote instead.

-If the device has an iOS or Android app, you may be able to use that app to get through setup.
+If the device has an iOS or Android app, you may be able to use that app to get through the setup.

 A few reasons the original remote, or its stand-in, may be needed: